larry-athey/lora-cmd-ctrl/README.md

 The LCC receiver module can be any variety of ESP32, the switching capabilities are only limited by the number of exposed GPIO pins.
 If you have a large number of switching needs per receiver, you may use an MCP23017 I2C 16 port GPIO expansion module.

 ### Position/Location Tracking
 In the case of moving LCC receivers such as those on a model train, position and location detection is handled by way of IR LED transponders.
 These are basically an IR remote control transmitter that repeats the same number over and over.
-The LCC receiver phones home to mission control when these are detected to report its current location.
+The LCC receiver phones home to mission control when these are detected to report its location.